NATIONAL MARINE SANCTUARY DAY

 October 23

-National Marine Sanctuary Day celebrates the network of protected marine areas that conserve biodiversity, cultural resources, and vital ocean ecosystems while supporting sustainable use and scientific research.
-Observed to raise public awareness, the day highlights the role sanctuaries play in protecting coral reefs, kelp forests, deep-sea habitats, and historic shipwrecks from threats like pollution, overfishing, and climate change.
-It encourages communities, policymakers, and businesses to support stewardship actions—such as reducing plastic waste, advocating for strong protections, and funding research and restoration—that keep coastal economies resilient and marine life thriving.
-By recognizing the interconnectedness of ocean health and human well-being, National Marine Sanctuary Day promotes informed stewardship and collaborative efforts that balance conservation with responsible use.
+National Marine Sanctuary Day is the celebration of the network of marine sanctuaries that preserve biodiversity, cultural values and essential ocean ecosystems that facilitate sustainable use and scientific studies.
+The day is observed to create public awareness on the effect that sanctuaries have in ensuring that coral reefs, kelp forests, deep-sea habitats as well as historic shipwrecks are not threatened by factors such as pollution, overfishing, and climate changes.
+It challenges communities, policymakers, and businesses to promote stewardship activities, including minimizing plastic waste, promoting effective protections, and financing research and restoration, that maintain coastal economies sustainable and marine species healthy.
+Through the understanding of ocean health and human well being interdependence, the National Marine Sanctuary Day advocates wise stewardship and partnership which fosters conservation and sustainable use.

 “Above all, they are waters for all.”